County Kerry Ireland · Co. Kerry · Waterville Save · Share

 Waterville Golf Links

-The links course at the north end of the village dates from 1889 — built by the Atlantic cable workers — and was rebuilt by Eddie Hackett in the 1970s.
+The links course at the north end of the village dates from 1889 - built by the Atlantic cable workers - and was rebuilt by Eddie Hackett in the 1970s.
 Henry Cotton called it the finest links he had ever played.
-Payne Stewart was made an honorary captain in 1999, the year he died; his statue stands beside the clubhouse.
+Payne Stewart accepted the club captaincy for 2000 before his death in October 1999; his statue stands beside the clubhouse.
 Tiger Woods and Mark O'Meara spend a week here most summers before the Open.

 Tours, if you want one.